 There’s plenty of fine dining to match those fine views.
 With the reputation as the culinary hot spot of the High Country, the variety of restaurants in Banner Elk will please even the most discriminating palate.
 Artisanal offers a top-notch farm-to-table menu of contemporary American cuisine, led by a husband-and-wife duo, in what’s best described as upscale rustic elegance.
 With a seasonal approach, the restaurant is open May to October and is certainly worth a well-timed visit.
-Another fine dining destination is Louisiana Purchase Food and Spirits, a downtown staple for more than 30 years.
+Another fine dining destination is LP on Main, a downtown staple for more than 30 years.
 The creative Cajun cuisine – with North Carolina touches like barbecue shrimp – is matched with a full bar and carefully selected wine list.

-On the third weekend of October for the last 40 years, the famous Woolly Worm Festival celebrates a mountain lore regarding the woolly bear caterpillars.
+On the third weekend of October for nearly 50 years, the famous Woolly Worm Festival celebrates a mountain lore regarding the woolly bear caterpillars.
 Legend says the colors of their bands of fur can forecast the upcoming winter.
 Enter your worm – available for purchase onsite or free from surrounding woods – in the string-climbing race.
 The fastest makes the forecast.
-Don’t worry if your worm makes an early exit from the race.
-More than 150 vendors mean there's plenty of food to taste and crafts to browse, along with games and rides for children.
+Don’t worry if your worm makes an early exit from the race – more than 150 vendors mean there's plenty of food to taste and crafts to browse, along with games and rides for children.

 Winter: Ski Resorts and Snow Sports

-Banner Elk is North Carolina's second-snowiest place, according to NOAA averages.
-That makes it perfect for skiing.
-Nearby Beech Mountain Resort is the highest ski resort in the East, and celebrated its 50th anniversary during the 2017-18 winter season.
-Zip to the 5,506–foot peak on the high-speed quad chair, and glide back down on one of 17 trails.
-The alpine village at the base of the slopes is home to snow tubing, ice skating, gift shops and the Beech Tree ski lodge.
+Banner Elk is one of North Carolina's snowiest places, and that makes it perfect for skiing.
+Nearby Beech Mountain Resort is the highest ski resort in the East, and it celebrated its 50th anniversary during the 2017-18 winter season.
+Zip to the 5,506–foot peak on one of the high-speed quad chairs, and glide back down on one of 17 trails.
+The alpine village at the base of the slopes is home to snow tubing, ice skating and gift shops.
 If that’s not enough fun, sample Beech Mountain Brewing Co. creations or go back in time during Totally '80s Retro Ski Weekend, when neon is fashionable again.

-Sugar Mountain Resort offers 21 ski trails, tubing, snowshoeing and ice skating on a 10,000-square-foot outdoor rink.
-Rent gear and take a lesson before riding the Summit Express, the Southeast’s only detachable, high-speed, six-passenger chairlift, to the 5,300-foot peak, a trip that takes just 5 minutes.
+Sugar Mountain Resort offers about 20 ski trails, tubing, snowshoeing and ice skating on a 10,000-square-foot outdoor rink.
+Rent gear and take a lesson before riding the Summit Express, a detachable, high-speed, six-passenger chairlift, to the 5,300-foot peak, a trip that takes just 5 minutes.

 If you’re starving after a day of skiing, head to Sorrento’s Italian Bistro for pizza.
-This longtime restaurant in the village’s heart receives raves for its pasta and crab cakes, too.
-And after dinner, you’re steps from a show.
-Lees-McRae College Performing Arts stages performances year-round.
+This longtime restaurant in the village’s heart receives raves for its pasta and crab cakes too.
+Or cozy up next to a fireplace and eat premier steaks or prime rib at Stonewalls Restaurant.

 This article was produced in partnership with Banner Elk Tourism Development Authority.